Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Memory Management (Main Memory + Secondary Memory Resource)/Virtual Memory (OS Software Level)/Replacement Policy.md

 3. If step 2 fails, the pointer should have returned to its original position and all of the frames in the set will have a use bit of 0.
 Repeat step 1 and, if necessary, step 2.
 This time, a frame will be found for the replacement.

 > This strategy was used on an earlier version of the Macintosh virtual memory scheme [GOLD89].
 The advantage of this algorithm over the simple clock algorithm is that pages that are unchanged are given preference for replacement.
 Because a page that has been modified must be written out before being replaced, there is an immediate saving of time.

+### 5️⃣ Random Replacement Policy

+> ==The problem with LRU and FIFO is that there are **degenerate referencing situations** in which they can be made to **thrash** (constantly throw out a block, then bring it back, then throw it out, then bring it back, repeatedly)==.
+Some people argue that random replacement, although it sometimes throws out data that will be needed soon, never thrashes.
+Unfortunately, it is difficult to have truly random replacement, and it can decrease average performance.